What To Do (And Not To Do) After A Car Crash

 You should call your insurance agent as soon as possible after an accident and after you have read your coverage.
 Calling them immediately after an accident will help you remember details about the crash that may be helpful.

 You may have more than a single insurance policy that can cover your accident.
-It is not uncommon for people to have several policies that can cover their accident, and one plan may take better care of you than another.
-Homeowner policies, “umbrella” policies, as well as the reading material that comes with your credit card, may be places to look for other plans you have but are unaware of.
+It is not uncommon for people to have several policies that can cover their accidents, and one plan may take better care of you than another.
+Homeowner policies, “umbrella” policies, as well as the reading material that comes with your credit card, maybe places to look for other plans you have but are unaware of.

 Taking pictures after any serious accident is always a good idea.
 You should take as many pictures as you can after your car crash.
 Ensure that you get a good photo of the damage to your vehicle, the scene where the accident took place, and any injuries you may have sustained.